mite-standard/mite_extras/README.md

 To validate MITE entries or update them to a new schema version

-- `hatch run mite_extras -i input/ -o output/ -fin mite -fout json`
+- `hatch run mite_extras -i input/ -o output/ -fout json`

 ## For devs